 Dave is also SLT's deputy chairman and safeguarding officer.

-She has previously worked in humans rights, specifically women's and children's rights including a brief stint abroad.
+She has previously worked in human rights, specifically women's and children's rights including a brief stint abroad.

 Siobhan has been a drama facilitator on and off for the past 8 years and currently spends her summer holidays teaching drama to teenage exchange students.

-Siobhan has been a member at SLT for a while, since she joined the youth group herself at the age of 13!
+Siobhan has been a member of SLT ever since joining the youth group aged 13

 Peter has been a member of SLT since 2007 and been involved in the youth group since 2008, including a couple of years running the programme from 2010-2012.
 He has also acted in, directed, written and designed the lighting for various shows (including the youth shows) at SLT.